Risk Adjustment Coding Jobs in USA with Visa Sponsorship

 Does a CRC certification substitute for a bachelor's degree in an H-1B petition?

-No. USCIS requires a U.S. bachelor's degree or its equivalent in a specific specialty for H-1B classification.
+No. USCIS requires a U.S. bachelor's degree or its equivalent in a specific specialty for H-1B visa classification.
 The CRC credential strengthens the specialty occupation argument but does not replace the degree requirement.
 If your degree is from outside the U.S., a credential evaluation from a NACES-member organization confirming equivalency to a U.S. bachelor's is required.

 Can risk adjustment coders work remotely on an H-1B visa?